Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Despite its high price point, the Vitamix 7500 looks anything but expensive.
 Vitamix first made its name as the go-to solution for chefs working in professional and production kitchens, an arena where the last thing you want to deal with is too many buttons that can break or wear down over time.

 Read More: Best Blender for Smoothies 2018

 As such, the Vitamix 7500 comes in a plain black rubberized shell, with exactly three controls: On/Off, Pulse, and a power dial.
-It’s simplicity in its purest form, and I couldn’t love it any more than I already do.
-The included 64oz “low profile” container may look a little short and stout to some, but this design also makes it perfect for fitting on countertops and sliding under cabinets with ease.
+Its simplicity in its purest form, and I couldn’t love it any more than I already do.
+The included 64oz “low profile” container may look a little short and stout to some, but this design also makes it perfect for easy fitting on countertops and sliding under cabinets.

 Read More: Cleanblend Blender Review

 For the average user, this may be a bit more intimidating, which is why I recommend the Vitamix as a “professionals-only” type of blender.
 Though, all that said, it takes about a day to become a professional on this thing, so don’t let that scare you away.

 In addition, other models with similar power include Vitamix 5200 and the Vitamix 5300.
 Slightly different but still incredibly strong.

 We blended a variety of different foods and drinks inside the Vitamix, including iced drinks, smoothies, and soups, and even went to town on our own homemade apple sauce.
 As expected, the Vitamix shredded through everything in its path without batting an eyelash, which wasn’t too surprising when you consider the high cost.
 It quickly turned ice to the perfect, snowy texture that we love to see on blenders in this category, and every smoothie we made came out perfectly smooth thanks to the precision control afforded by the 10-speed dial.